alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 ## Optimization #2: Increase Batch Size
 The previous optimization (Automatic mixed precision) has reduced step time significantly from 117 msec to 81 msec.
-This technique has not only made GPU memory almost half but also reduced the GPU busy time from 73.28% to 64.6%.
+This technique has also made GPU memory almost half from 2.5GB to 1.3 GB.
 It makes GPU under-utilized and allows us to increase the batch size.
 In the image below we display the performance results when we increase the batch size to 128.
 ```python
 train_loader = torch.utils.data.DataLoader(train_set, batch_size=128, shuffle=True)
 ```
-Although the GPU utilization value did not change much, the training speed has increased significantly, from 395 samples per second (81 milliseconds for batch size 32) to 551 samples per second (232 milliseconds for batch size 128).
+As a result of this change, the training speed has increased significantly, from 395 samples per second (81 milliseconds for batch size 32) to 551 samples per second (232 milliseconds for batch size 128).
 ![3_BatchSize_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/7a085e4a-e81e-4562-a976-2c1133675383)
 ![3_BatchSize_memory_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/d9b6cdab-d991-4b59-8924-1271e7173242)